 A college basketball titan whose graceful power forward play defined Kansas lore before a long, injury-defying NBA career.

-Danny Manning's basketball destiny seemed written from birth, the son of a professional player, but it was at the University of Kansas where he authored a legendary chapter.
-Under coach Larry Brown, the 6'10" forward with guard-like skills became the focal point of a team known as 'Danny and the Miracles.'
-His senior year culminated in a storybook 1988 NCAA championship, where Manning delivered one of the greatest individual performances in tournament history, willing an underdog Jayhawks team to victory with 31 points and 18 rebounds in the final.
-He was the undisputed national player of the year and the first overall NBA draft pick.
+Danny Manning delivered one of the greatest individual performances in NCAA tournament history: 31 points and 18 rebounds in the 1988 championship final.
+The 6'10" forward with guard-like skills played at the University of Kansas under coach Larry Brown, becoming the focal point of a team called 'Danny and the Miracles.'
+His senior year culminated in that storybook title, willing an underdog Jayhawks team to victory.
+Manning was the undisputed national player of the year and the first overall NBA draft pick.
 His professional journey with the Los Angeles Clippers was hampered by catastrophic knee injuries that robbed him of his explosive athleticism.
 Yet Manning reinvented himself as a savvy, skilled veteran, enjoying a 15-year career as a valued role player and Sixth Man of the Year.
-This resilience translated to coaching, where he has served as a mentor at his alma mater, a head coach at Tulsa and Wake Forest, and an assistant at several programs, always carrying the quiet, fundamental wisdom of a player who saw the game from its highest peak and its most challenging trenches.
+This resilience translated to coaching, where he served as a mentor at his alma mater, a head coach at Tulsa and Wake Forest, and an assistant at several programs, carrying the quiet, fundamental wisdom of a player who saw the game from its highest peak and its most challenging trenches.

 1965–1980